Nestlé Acquires Chameleon Cold-Brew - BevNET.com

 Facing a saturated market for cold brew and craft offerings, Campbell sees a bright future for brands benefiting from a more knowledgeable consumer.
 The category, he said, is beginning to resemble wine as coffee drinkers develop more refined palates with a sense for origin and flavor notes.

-“If nobody innovates and nobody brings something new and interesting to market then yeah, maybe [premium coffee] will peak,” he said.
+“If nobody innovates and nobody brings something new and interesting to market then, yeah, maybe [premium coffee] will peak,” he said.
 “But as long as people like us and others continue to bring new and interesting opportunities for experiencing coffee to the consumer, then I think they will continue to embrace those opportunities.”